 The Pnyx, a hill just north of the Philopappos, is the birthplace of democracy.
 This was the place where citizens of Polis of Athens assembled ten times a year to listen to orators and make political decisions.
 This place, overlooking the Acropolis and with the city of Athens laid out below, is where debates were held.
 From the still visible Bêma , the podium, the leaders like Themistocles or Pericles spoke to the crowd, who were seated in a semicircle and listened.

-Although the climbing the hills seemed like endless journey into the sun, the way back seemed to end before it started.
-My hotel was located basically at the foot of the Philopappos Hill so every step was bringing me closer and closer to what was the most important, the air conditioning!
+Although climbing the hills seemed like an endless journey into the sun, the way back seemed to end before it started.
+My hotel was located basically at the foot of Philopappos Hill so every step was bringing me closer and closer to what was the most important, the air conditioning!

 Despite the heat that flooded every centimeter of my body, I loved this place.
 Mythology is one of my hobbies.
-I love reading about Greek, Roman, Nordic and my native Slavic gods and heroes.
+I love reading about Greek, Roman, Nordic, and my native Slavic gods and heroes.
 In Greece, myths turn into a reality.
 They are so close, they are at your fingertips.
-You almost feel like walking on soil where Olympian gods walked.
+You almost feel like walking on the soil where Olympian gods walked.
 And even if you know that they were not real, the place feels quite special, the experience is quite special and you feel quite special as well.